def616/scViewer/README.md

-# scViewer: Interactive Single-Cell Data Visualization App

-**scViewer** is a Streamlit-based web app for interactive analysis and visualization of single-cell RNA-seq data using Scanpy and AnnData.
-It supports cell annotation, cluster visualization, and flexible export of processed data.
+# scViewer: Single cell data analysis made easy

+**scViewer** is a Streamlit-based web tool for Scanpy-based analysis for single cell data.
+It supports standard pipeline for single cell data analysis from pre-processing to differential gene expression.
+It also supports advanced analysis that allows users to analyze their data catered to their questions.

 ---